patrick-crawford/WEB422-Backup/notes/angular-get-started.md

 <br>

-### Work through some documentation topics

-Return to the [GETTING STARTED](https://angular.io/guide/quickstart) documentation topic.

-In the instructions above, we have taken you through the first few screenfuls.
-Now it's time to read/scan the remaining content on this page, starting with [Step 4](https://angular.io/guide/quickstart#first-component).

-Take your time.
-While you are doing this, inspect the source code in your editor.

-Here are some of the highlights that you should be looking for:
+### "my-app" Folder Structure

+The Angular CLI has included many files and folders for us to begin our development effort.
+At the moment, we will be primairly focusing on:

-* The code for your app lives in the `src` folder
+* The `src` folder: This is where all the code for your app will reside
-* The generator creates a `src/app` folder, with code assets for the "app" component
+* The `src/app` folder:  This folder contains the code assets for the "app" component (every new compnent that we create will be in its own folder within `src`)
-* Later (but soon), we will use the Angular CLI to create another component in the `src` folder
-* There are a number of files and folders that perform specific tasks for the app, and/or help you as the programmer

 ![New app folder structure](/media/angular-cli-project-structure-2.png)